 Now, we are ready to prove the existence of the solution of the variational formulation \eqref{vf:H1VarForm}.

-\begin{proposition}[Existence] Let Assumption \ref{A:Assumptions_all} hold true.
-Then there exists a solution of the variational formulation \eqref{vf:H1VarForm}. \end{proposition} \begin{proof} Let us denote $\omsig := \Omega\cap \mathrm{supp}(\sigma)$ which is a Lipschitz domain by Assumption \ref{A:Assumptions_all}.
-The main idea of this proof is to split the differential equation into two equations over different domains, namely one domain is $\omsig$ and the other $\Omega\backslash\overline{\omsig}$.
-Then we add them together to show existence.
-The produced solution is the solution to an interface problem with zero tangential traces on the interface.
+\begin{prop}[Existence] Let Assumption~\ref{A:Assumptions_all} hold true.
+Then there exists a solution of the variational formulation \eqref{vf:H1VarForm}. \end{prop} \begin{proof} Let us consider $\omsig := \Omega\cap \mathrm{supp}(\sigma)$ which is a Lipschitz domain by Assumption~\ref{A:Assumptions_all}.
+The main idea of this proof is to split the differential equation into two equations over different domains, namely one domain is the support $\omsig$ of the conductivity $\sigma$ and the other $\Omega\backslash\overline{\omsig}$.
+Then we add the solutions together to show existence.
+The produced solution is the solution to an interface problem with zero tangential traces on the interface $\partial \omsig \backslash \partial \Omega$.
 Hence, let us take a look at the resulting equations on the domain $\omsig$.\\ 1.
 On the domain $\omsig$ we now use a Galerkin method.
-Let us define the bilinear
+Let us define the bilinear {form}